 Bachelor's Degree in Early Childhood Education, Child Development, Psychology, Elementary Education, or Special Education required

-One (1) or more years' experience with infants and toddlers in a full-day early childhood program
+One (1) or more years' experience in a full-day early childhood program

 Teaching Certificate preferred